-The Licensed Practical Nurses Act authorizes LPNs to self-regulate and the creation of the College to manage the day to day activities of the self-regulation process.
+The Licensed Practical Nurses Act authorizes LPNs to self-regulate and authorized the creation of the College to manage the day-to-day activities of the self-regulation process.
 LPNs in Nova Scotia have enjoyed the privilege of self-regulation since 2001.
 The most current LPN Act was passed in 2006 and the LPN Regulations were proclaimed in 2009.
 Click HERE to view the Guideline: About the College.

 The Board’s role is to regulate the profession and oversee the College’s management, action, and, policy development within the framework of the LPN Act.
 This system of governance is called self-regulation.
-So, while government establishes the healthcare ‘rules’ through legislation and regulation, the College implements and enforces the ‘rules’ for the profession of Licensed Practical Nursing.
+So, while government establishes the healthcare ‘rules’ through legislation and regulation, the College implements and enforces the ‘rules’ for the profession.
 Self-regulation is a privilege, not a right, granted by government on behalf of the public.

 LPNs are accountable for practicing within professional standards and maintaining and enhancing their professional competence.
-The College communicates standards of practice and conduct directly with Licensed Practical Nurses.
+The College communicates standards of practice and conduct directly with LPNs.
 Professional standards and guidelines are also available as public documents.
-Every LPN is professionally responsible to ensure they meet the Colleges’ stated requirements.
+Every LPN is professionally responsible to ensure they meet the College’s stated requirements.

 If you would like more information, please contact us.